 Cassava plants can also be put to several uses.
 You can prepare soups and stews by using this as the core ingredient.
 This will fill up your stomach and help you stay full for a longer period.
 Since it is a starchy vegetable, it contains an element of thickness that stimulates the appetite and also lasts for a long time.
 However, be careful while you are using this plant.
 Excessive consumption brings you one step closer to nutritional deficiencies and diseases.

-[ Read: Benefits Of Arrowroot For Health ]
+[ Read: Health Benefits Of Arrowroot For Health ]

 Word Of Caution